LineageOS/lineage_wiki/pages/faq.md

  - Be patient.
 Devices are slowly being built throughout the week.
 Maintainers have busy lives, and sometimes an issue is holding it back.
 Please do not ask for ETAs.

 ## My device is _not_ officially supported, but I'd really like to give LineageOS a try.
 Can you support my device?
- - All devices are maintained by open source contributors - if someone has a device, wants to port lineage to it, and can meet some basic standards, we're more than happy to make it official.
+ - All devices are maintained by open source contributors - [sorry, we don't take device requests](device_requests.md).
+If you would like to bring-up LineageOS for a device, and can meet some basic standards, we'll happily look into making it official.
  - If you have a working device tree/kernel, and would like to submit it for official builds, please contact [devrel@lineageos.org](mailto:devrel@lineageos.org) with links to them.
 Please note - your device **must** have full hardware support (i.e., every peripheral works) and **must** be stable.

 ## A build for my device disappeared?
 Where'd it go?